Management Discussion and Analysis

 |1.
-Shree Global FZE Jebel Ali Free Zone Emirate of Dubai U.A.E. || |
+Shree Global FZE Jebel Ali Free Zone Emirate of Dubai U.A.E. ||Wholly Owned Subsidiaries |

 |2.
 Raipur Handling and Infrastructure Private Limited Baloda Bazar Chhattisgarh || |

 |3.
 Shree Enterprises Management Ltd Dubai International Financial Centre Emirate of Dubai U.A.E. || |

 |4.
 Shree International Holding Ltd Dubai International Financial Centre Emirate of Dubai U.A.E. ||Step-down Subsidiaries |

 |5.
 Union Cement Company PrJSC Emirate of Ras- Al-Khaimah U.A.E. || |

 |6.
 Union Cement Norcem Co.
 Ltd. LLC Emirate of Ras-Al-Khaimah U.A.E. || |

-15. CONSOLIDATED FINANCIAL STATEMENTS
+14. CONSOLIDATED FINANCIAL STATEMENTS

 15. DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and belief and according to the information and explanationsobtained by them state that:

 In the preparation of the annual accounts for the year ended March 31 2021 theapplicable accounting standards have been followed and there are no material departuresfrom the same;

-They have selected such accounting policies judgments and estimates that arereasonable and prudent and have applied them consistently so as to give a true and fairview of the state of affairs of the company as at 31st March 2020 and of thestatement of Profit and Loss as well as Cash Flow of the company for the year ended on that date;
+They have selected such accounting policies judgments and estimates that arereasonable and prudent and have applied them consistently so as to give a true and fairview of the state of affairs of the company as at March 31 2021 and of the statement ofProfit and Loss as well as Cash Flow of the company for the year ended on that date;